ayjays132/JurassicParkTrespasser/jp2_pc/Source/Lib/VR/README.md

 To build for Android enable the `ENABLE_OCULUS_QUEST_SUPPORT` option and use an Android toolchain with CMake.
 The library will compile the Android stub automatically when the `ANDROID` variable is set.

+The optional modern environment renderer (`ENABLE_MODERN_ENV_RENDER`) now loads a cubemap using OpenGL and draws it each frame.
+Pass the cubemap folder to `VR::Initialize()` when starting the application.
 ### Environment Renderer
 The optional modern environment renderer (`ENABLE_MODERN_ENV_RENDER`) enhances visual fidelity with a placeholder physically based pipeline.
 It integrates with the VR system when Oculus Quest support is enabled.